RsdNoob/cat-detector/README.md

 ## How to deploy this model on your computer

+The steps below are the guide to run this project on your local computer (Windows):

 1. Install the requirements on requirements.txt
 2. Either run the detect_rcnn_object.py or run through Flask 2.1 Running the detect_rcnn_object.py (Windows):